-&lt;sup>2 See Daniel J. Duann, Peter A. Nagler, Mohammad Harunuzzaman, and Iyyuni Govindarajan, Gas Storage: Strategy, Regulation, and Some Competitive Implications (Columbus, OH: The National Regulatory Research Institute, 1990), 48-52.
+2 See Daniel J. Duann, Peter A. Nagler, Mohammad Harunuzzaman, and Iyyuni Govindarajan Gas Storage: Strategy Regulation and Some Competitive Implications (Columbus, OH: The National Regulatory Research Institue, 1990), 48 - 52.

-&lt;sup>3 American Gas Association, 1990 Gas Facts (Arlington, VA: The American Gas Association, 1990), 51.
+3 American Gas Association, 1990 Gas Facts (Arlington, VA: The American Gas Association, 1990), 51.

-&lt;sup>4 Duann et al., Gas Storage, 13-52.
+4 Duann et al., Gas Storage, 13 - 52.

-If suitable geological formations and transportation pipelines can be located, a local distribution company can develop and operate its own storage facilities.
+local distribution company can develop and operate its own storage facilities.
 In certain areas of the country where winter demand for gas is high (such as New England), the LDCs also can build above-ground tanks to store gas.
 Above-ground storage is rather costly and the quantity of gas that can be stored is limited.
 In many instances an LDC pays a fee to use or reserve storage capacity provided by other entities, primarily pipelines and producers.
-Many state public service commissions have recognized the importance of storage as a gas supply management tool and have specified methods for setting storage fees and for allocating the benefits of storage among ratepayers, LDCs, and storage providers.
+Many state public service commissions have recognized the importance of storage as a gas supply management tool and have specified methods for setting storage fees and for allocating the benefits of storage among ratepayers, LDCs, and storage providers.5